 The present-day Zambezi can be divided up into three sections, the Upper Zambezi, the Middle Zambezi, and the Lower Zambezi.

-The source of the Zambezi River starts in a marshy bog in Zambia and eventually enters Angola.
+The source of the river starts in a marshy bog in Zambia and eventually enters Angola.
 In this first section of its course, the river is joined by more than a dozen tributaries of varying sizes.

 The river then enters a stretch of rapids after which the river meanders through the broad grasslands of the Sesheke Plain flowing past Botswana territory and finally forming the frontier between Zambia and Zimbabwe.
 To the Victoria Falls, the river varies considerably in width, from open wide stretches to rapids through narrow channels.